Which destinations make it on the UK’s favourite ski resorts list?

 Courmayeur is a secretive gateway guarded by Mont Blanc, the highest mountain of the Alps.
 The resort is well-known and popular with UK visitors.
-Served by a unique tramway up the mountain, the resort is a centre for fine Italian food, exciting sport activities, superior relaxation and prime shopping.
+Served by a unique tramway up the mountain, the resort is a centre for fine Italian food, along with exciting sport activities, superior relaxation and prime shopping.

-When UK holiday-seekers dream, it’s probably about beautiful Switzerland.
-Here are their choices: Davos-Klosters, Saas Fee, Verbier, Wengen, Zermatt.
+When UK holiday-seekers dream, it’s probably beautiful Switzerland that engulfs their unconscious.

 Verbier, in the UK’s Swiss top five, is part of the 410km 4 Valleys ski area.
 The local ski area is best known for its serious off-piste and each year hosts the finals of the Freeride World Tour.
 Highlights include the Tortin snowbowl with its huge bumps, the extreme couloirs below Les Attelas, the steep skiing around Mont Gele, and the legendary Col de Gentianes run.

 Verbier sits at one end of the extensive 410km 4 Vallees ski area, linking it to Nendaz, Veysonnaz, Thyon and other resorts.
-The local gondolas and chairs are good, but the wider ski area can seem a little sprawling at times and there are a few tedious links.
+The local gondolas and chairs are excellent, but the wider ski area can seem a little sprawling at times and there are a few tedious links.

-The sizeable village gets plenty of sun and the lively, varied nightlife is hard to beat, although watch the high prices in bars and restaurants.
+The sizeable village gets plenty of sun and the lively, varied nightlife is hard to beat, although look out for high prices in bars and restaurants.
 Be warned, that ski holidays in Switzerland are notoriously expensive.

 The Ski Club’s Snowsports Analysis also listed these top five resorts with UK skiers in the USA and Canada:

 Across the whole of North America, Whistler consistently ranks as number one for UK skiers.
 Telsnig says, “The resort gets huge snowfalls every season and everything here is built for convenience, from its modern lift system with new Peak 2 Peak gondola to its incredibly wide choice of restaurants on and off the mountain.
 Vancouver as a city add-on option is also very popular with our customers.”